Ivan00746/internship20220921/TUTORIALandPosrgresInit.md

 Expand-Archive -Force NE2_50M_SR_W.zip ./input
 ```

-All Geo data servers are working as expose on diagram:
+All geodata servers work as shown in the diagram:

 <img src="imgs/Fig_4.4.png" style="width: 50%">

 This application transforms geoTiff files (CRS defined in a metadata) to tiles with size 256px x 256px
 with CRS - EPSG:3857 and geo scale matching LeafLet and OpenStreetMap properties.
 To achieve this goal
-app uses GeoTolls libraries to transform data in one CRS to another.
+app uses GeoTolls libraries to transform data from one CRS to another.

-For example max scale zoom view of Earth in EPSG:3857 looks like:
+For example, max scale zoom view of Earth in EPSG:3857 looks like:

 <img src="imgs/sourceGeoTiff.png" style="width: 50%">

-transformed to CRS EPSG:4326:
+1. transformed to CRS EPSG:4326:

 <img src="imgs/lowResCoverageEPSG3857.png" style="width: 50%">

-transformed to OpenStreetMap tile (zoom 0):
+2. transformed to OpenStreetMap tile with CRS EPSG:4326 (zoom 0):

 <img src="imgs/squareCoverageEPSG3857.png" style="width: 25%">

-As you can see they very differ (for example, compare square of Greenland on these images).
+As you can see they very differ (compare square of Greenland on these images).

 After data transformation, app creates tiles with GeoTools and ImgScalr libraries after web browser
 requests ruled by LeafLet JS libraries.